-- In Kenosha County, the Commission initiated a project that will process LiDAR (light detection and ranging) elevation data previously acquired for the County.
-The project will result in the preparation of DTM (digital terrain model) files and one-foot contour interval mapping in digital format covering the entire County.
-This project is partially funded by a grant from the Wisconsin Department of Commerce. - The Commission continued work on a floodland mapping project in Milwaukee County.
+• In Kenosha County, the Commission completed two mapping projects originating from LiDAR (light detection and ranging) elevation data previously acquired for the County.
+The projects resulted in the preparation of DTM (digital terrain model) files, one-foot contour interval map files, and ancillary elevation files in digital format covering the entire County.

+- Kenosha County and the Commission initiated two additional mapping projects in 2011.
+The first, a historical aerial photography scanning project, will convert older aerial photos into digital images for use in County planning applications.
+The second project involves digitizing road pavement edges from 2010 orthophotography to acquire a data set depicting location and area of pavement in the County. - The Commission continued work on a floodland mapping project in Milwaukee County.
 Land information system planning in this county is facilitated by a public-private partnership known as the Milwaukee County Automated Mapping and Land Information System (MCAMLIS), which jointly manages the base mapping.
-This latest MCAMLIS project will prepare a detailed floodplain and floodway boundary data set that can be used for local floodplain zoning and in updating Federal Emergency Management Agency flood insurance rate maps.
-Upon completion of this project, floodplain boundaries will be accurately delineated and added to the land information data sets-including county-wide digital cadastral and topographic mapping-which have been prepared under the MCAMLIS program.

-- In Ozaukee County, the Commission worked with County staff to complete a shoreland and floodplain zoning mapping project.
-This project involved the preparation of digital and hardcopy shoreland zoning maps covering all Towns in the County.
-The mapping contained floodplain and floodway boundaries, navigable water features, shoreland boundaries, wetlands, and related features. - In Racine County, the Commission began an elevation mapping project that is being partially funded by a grant from the Wisconsin Department of Commerce.
-This project collected LiDAR data for the entire County, and will result in the preparation of DTM and digital contour line files for 115 square miles (approximately 34 percent) of the County. - The Commission assisted Walworth County with map maintenance services in 2010.
-Under an agreement with the County, the Commission staff performed regular updates to the County's digital zoning map. - The City of Mequon and the Commission began a project that will acquire large scale elevation mapping.
-In addition to LiDAR data, the project will result in the preparation of DTM files and one-foot contour interval mapping for the entire City.
+This latest MCAMLIS project is preparing a detailed floodplain and floodway boundary data set that has been used for local floodplain zoning and in updating Federal Emergency Management Agency flood insurance rate maps.
+As a result of this project, floodplain boundaries are being accurately delineated and added to the land information data sets-including county-wide digital cadastral and topographic mapping-which have been prepared under the MCAMLIS program. - In Racine County, the Commission completed an elevation mapping project that was partially funded by a grant from the Wisconsin Department of Commerce.
+This project collected LiDAR data for the entire County, and resulted in the preparation of DTM files, digital contour line files, and associated elevation files for 115 square miles (approximately 34 percent) of the County. - The City of Mequon and the Commission completed a project that acquired large scale elevation mapping.
+In addition to LiDAR data, the project resulted in the preparation of DTM files and one-foot contour interval mapping for the entire City.